glindsey/MetaHack/README.md

 A graphical roguelike engine which uses SFML for graphics and sound, and Lua for scripting.
 It is called "MetaHack" because the goal is to make a "hack"-style game that is easy to hack (mod) via Lua scripts.

-MetaHack is compiled under Visual Studio 2015.
+MetaHack is compiled using the following:

+* Visual Studio 2015

+* Boost 1.59

+* LuaJIT 2.0

+* SFML 2.3.1 (built from scratch under VS2015)

 Right now, the code is in serious flux; although I try to make sure it always builds successfully before committing, I guarantee that there are still plenty of runtime errors present.
 Also, at the moment, the engine is extremely incomplete, with most functionality still unimplemented.

 Interface